aws/aws-advanced-python-wrapper/docs/using-the-python-driver/using-plugins/UsingTheDeveloperPlugin.md

 conn.cursor()  # goes as usual with no exception
 ```

 It's possible to use callback functions to check Python call parameters and decide whether to return an exception or not.
-Check `ExceptionSimulatorManager.set_callback` and `ExceptionSimulator.set_callback` for more details.
+Check `ExceptionSimulatorManager.set_connect_callback` and `ExceptionSimulatorManager.set_method_callback` for more details.